dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 Fault tolerance + Heartbeats - [Master + Worker]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Workers can die at any time, and may not finish jobs that you send them.
 Your master must accommodate for this.
-If a workers misses more than 5 pings, you should assume that it has died, and assign whatever work it was responsible for to another worker machine.
+If a workers misses more than 5 pings in a row, you should assume that it has died, and assign whatever work it was responsible for to another worker machine.

 Each worker will have a heartbeat thread to send updates to Master via UDP.
-The messages should like this.
+The messages should look like this, and should be sent every 2 seconds:

 .. code:: python3